After logging on to the system for the first time, you will see the main screen:

 As you can see in Figure 3‑8, there are numerous types of objects you can back up:

-- RDS Databases – Back up RDS DB instances.
-This will use RDS snapshots and can be useful for backing up RDS databases together with other types of objects, or for anyone who wishes to backup RDS databases using CPM, in addition to or instead of using AWS automatic backup.
+RDS Databases – Back up RDS DB instances.
+This will use RDS snapshots and can be useful for backing up RDS databases together with other types of objects, or for anyone who wishes to backup RDS databases using N2WS, in addition to or instead of using AWS automatic backup.

 To add an instance, for example, to the policy: